 Common subject lines for other malicious emails reference healthcare products, dating apps and invites, adult products, and stock picks.
 If only .001% of users clicked on links in these emails, a spammer could make over $270,000 from one email sent out to millions of users.

 The number of phishing emails that contain some form of ransomware has risen to 97.25% since 2016.
-(Ransomware is particularly nasty: after the victim clicks on an email link attackers gain access to a network, encrypt the computers’ files, and demand a ransom to unlock the files.
+(Ransomware is particularly nasty: after the victim clicks on an email link, attackers gain access to a network, encrypt the computers’ files, and demand a ransom to unlock the files.
 Sometimes the ransom is demanded again after being paid; other bad actors threaten to publish the files or sensitive data.)

 Email Best Practices